typescript-cheatsheets/react/docs/basic/getting-started/react-prop-type-examples.md

   functionChildren: (name: string) => React.ReactNode; // recommended function as a child render prop type style?: React.CSSProperties; // to pass through style props onChange?: React.FormEventHandler<HTMLInputElement>; // form events! the generic parameter is the type of event.target
-  props: Props & React.ComponentPropsWithoutRef<"button">; // to impersonate all the props of a button element without its ref
+  props: Props & React.ComponentProps<"button">; // to impersonate all the props of a button element, then add your own. more info: https://react-typescript-cheatsheet.netlify.app/docs/advanced/patterns_by_usecase/#wrappingmirroring
 }
 ```